 Every investor wishes to buy the stocks of companies at cheaper prices.
-However, each investor uses different criteria to assess whether the stock of a company is selling at a cheap or expensive levels.
+However, each investor uses different criteria to assess whether the stock of a company is selling at a cheap or expensive level.
 Some use price to earnings ratio (PE ratio), others use price to book value ratio (P/B ratio), dividend yield, sales to market capitalization for their assessment.

 Industry PE ratio provides an idea to investors about the average PE ratio of all the companies in that industry, which are listed on the stock exchanges.
 There can be varied methods in which Industry PE can be calculated.
-Some sources calculate it as a simple average of PE ratio of the constituent companies of the industry whereas some other sources calculate it as market-capitalization weighted average of PE ratios of constituent companies.
-Or simply, it can be the ratio of total market capitalization of all the companies in the industry to the net profits of all these companies.
+Some sources calculate it as a simple average of PE ratio of the constituent companies of the industry whereas some other sources calculate it as the market-capitalization-weighted average of PE ratios of constituent companies.
+Or simply, it can be the ratio of the total market capitalization of all the companies in the industry to the net profits of all these companies.

-- Some investors believe that companies operating in a particular industry would always have a PE ratio higher than other industries.
-E.g. it is normally perceived that companies operating in service industry would have a higher PE ratio than companies operating in manufacturing industry.
-Therefore, investors believe that it is ok to buy companies belonging to certain industries at a higher PE and assume that such stocks even at a higher PE ratio would provide same level of margin of safety than another stock trading at a lower PE ratio in a different industry.
+- Some investors believe that companies operating in a particular industry would always have a PE ratio higher than in other industries.
+E.g. it is normally perceived that companies operating in the service industry would have a higher PE ratio than companies operating in the manufacturing industry.
+Therefore, investors believe that it is ok to buy companies belonging to certain industries at a higher PE and assume that such stocks even at a higher PE ratio would provide the same level of margin of safety than another stock trading at a lower PE ratio in a different industry.

-- The underlying logic given is that manufacturing is more capital intensive than services and therefore consistent requirement of capital infusion in the business would be a constant drag on company’s resources leading to lower PE ratio.
+- The underlying logic given is that manufacturing is more capital intensive than services and therefore a consistent requirement of capital infusion in the business would be a constant drag on the company’s resources leading to lower PE ratio.

-- Within manufacturing it is assumed that certain companies like FMCG group would have a higher PE ratio than traditional/commodity companies like cement.
+- Within manufacturing, it is assumed that certain companies like FMCG group would have a higher PE ratio than traditional/commodity companies like cement.

 - Some investors believe that a stock trading at a PE ratio lower than its Industry PE is cheaply priced.
 The inherent assumption is that the selected stock deserves to be priced at the PE ratio of the industry.